Certification Practice Test | PDF Questions | Actual Questions | Test Engine | Pass4Sure

 Explanation:

 Choice "c" is correct.
-Change from the cash method to the accrual method is a correction
+Change from the cash method to the accrual method is a correction of an error in previously presented financial statements.

 QUESTION: 158